istamosh/refresh-repo/php/README.md

 Extensions:
 - PHP Intelephense
-- PHP Server (Right click on file choose "PHP Server: Serve project" for debug)
+- PHP Server (Right click on file choose "PHP Server: Serve project" for debug, refresh on browser to see changes)
-- Live Server

-Browser extensions:
-- Live Server